redbadger/crux/docs/src/guide/migrate-per-operation-types.md

   }
 }

-// once the WASM module has initialised: const core = new Core(new LiveBridge(), new NotesHandler(/* … */), setView);
+const core = await Core.create(new NotesHandler(/* … */), setView);
 core.update(eventOpen());
 ```

 `matchEffect`, the `unsupported()` helper for operations the app never issues,
 the hand-built response constructors, the stashed request id, `render`, the
-hand-rolled `deserializeRequests` and the resolve-and-recurse callback all go.
+hand-rolled `deserializeRequests` and the resolve-and-recurse callback all go,
-The stream is the biggest win: instead of remembering a `subscriptionId` and
+and so does the `LiveBridge` around `CoreFfi`.
+The stream is the biggest win:
+instead of remembering a `subscriptionId` and resolving it repeatedly by hand,
-resolving it repeatedly by hand, the shell parks the `EffectSink` and calls
+the shell parks the `EffectSink` and calls `sink.send(new Message(bytes))` per
-`sink.send(new Message(bytes))` per message.
-Note that `CoreFfi.new()` needs the
+message. `Core.create` is asynchronous because `CoreFfi.new()` needs the WASM
-WASM module initialised, and `Core`'s constructor reads the view straight away,
+module initialised and `Core` reads the view straight away; it awaits the
-so construct both after awaiting `initialized` — not in a `useRef` initialiser.
+package's `initialized` promise for you, so the cast every shell used to write
+around that untyped promise goes too.
+Construct the core in an effect, not in a
+`useRef` initialiser.

 ### Swift